Reading time: 35 minutes

 In other words, define the end goal.
 What do you want to achieve by classifying your audience?

-Merely classifying the audience to separate groups is not an end goal.
-What it will accomplish is give you insights that you can ultimately use to improve your goal.
+Classifying the audience into separate groups is not the end goal.
+It will give you insights that you can ultimately use to improve your goal.

 For BBC it was increasing viewership, for Amazon, it was (and probably still is), increasing sales.
 For your organization, it could be any one of the below that will help you grow.